-The Chilterns Conservation Board is developing an exciting project which will engage and inspire communities to discover, conserve and enjoy the Chilterns' Iron Age hillforts and their prehistoric chalk landscapes.
+The Chilterns Conservation Board is delivering an exciting project which will engage and inspire communities to discover, conserve, and enjoy the Chilterns' Iron Age hillforts and their prehistoric chalk landscapes.

-The Chilterns has one of the largest collections of hillforts in the UK, yet many are poorly conserved, and little is known about them.
-Supported and part-funded by the Heritage Lottery Fund, this 4 year project will provide a real focus for community and public involvement through practical excavation work, technological and survey research and a programme of events and educational activities.
-Recruitment for two project staff is underway and the project will begin in earnest in April 2018 when the new staff are in post.
-For further information about the project contact Annette Venters at the Chilterns Conservation Board tel 01844 355508 email@example.com
+The Chilterns has one of the largest collections of hillforts in the UK, yet many are poorly preserved, and little is known about them.
+Supported and part-funded by the Heritage Lottery Fund, this 4 year project will provide a real focus for community and public involvement through remote sensing and survey, practical excavation, and research as well as a programme of events and educational activities.
+For further information about the project, contact Project Manager Dr Wendy Morrison at the Chilterns Conservation Board tel 01844 355525 firstname.lastname@example.org

 Why is this project important?